oceanprotocol/docs/core-concepts/datanft-and-datatoken.md

 ### Implementation in Ocean Protocol

+We have implemented data NFTs using the [ERC721 standard](https://erc721.org/).
 Ocean Protocol defines the [ERC721Factory](https://github.com/oceanprotocol/contracts/blob/v4main/contracts/ERC721Factory.sol) contract, allowing **Base IP holders** to create their ERC721 contract instances on any supported networks.
 The deployed contract stores Metadata, ownership, sub-license information, permissions.
 The contract creator can also create and mint ERC20 token instances for sub-licensing the **Base IP**.

 ERC721 tokens are non-fungible, thus cannot be used for automatic price discovery like ERC20 tokens.
 ERC721 and ERC20 combined together can be used for sub-licensing.
 Ocean Protocol's [ERC721Template](https://github.com/oceanprotocol/contracts/blob/v4main/contracts/templates/ERC721Template.sol) solves this problem by using ERC721 for tokenizing the **Base IP** and tokenizing sub-licenses by using ERC20.
 Thus, sub-licenses can be traded on any AMM as the underlying contract is ERC20 compliant.

+Our implementation has been built on top of the battle-tested [OpenZeppelin contract library](https://docs.openzeppelin.com/contracts/4.x/erc721).
+However, there are a bunch of interesting parts of our implementation that go a bit beyond an out-of-the-box NFT.

+OceanOnda V4’s data NFT factory can deploy different types of data NFTs based on a variety of templates.
+Some templates could be tuned for data unions, others for DeFi, and others yet for enterprise use cases.

+Something else that we’re super excited about in our data NFTs is a cutting-edge standard called [ERC725](https://github.com/ERC725Alliance/erc725/blob/main/docs/ERC-725.md) being driven by our friends at [Lukso](https://lukso.network/about).
+The ERC725y feature enables the NFT owner (or a user with the “store updater” role) to input and update information in a key-value store.
+These values can be viewed externally by anyone.

+ERC725y is incredibly flexible and can be used to store any string; you could use it for anything from additional metadata to encrypted values.
+This helps future-proof the data NFTs and ensure that they are suitable for a wide range of projects that have not been launched yet.
+As you can imagine, the inclusion of ERC725y has huge potential and we look forward to seeing the different ways people end up using it.
+If you’re interested in using this, take a look at [EIP725](https://eips.ethereum.org/EIPS/eip-725#erc725y).

+Continuing the theme of flexibility, for a given data NFT, you can have one or more ERC20 datatoken contracts.
+Here’s the main idea: 1.0 datatokens allows you to consume the corresponding dataset.
+Put another way, it’s a sub-license from the base IP to be able to use the dataset according to the license terms (when you send it to the publisher).
+License terms can be set from a “good default”, or by the Data NFT owner.
+ERC20 fungible token standard is a natural choice for datatokens, because licenses themselves are fungible: one license can be exchanged 1:1 another.
+Using the ERC20 standard enables interoperability of datatokens with ERC20-based wallets, DEXes, DAOs, and more.
+Datatokens can be given (simply transferred), purchased on a marketplace / exchange, airdropped, etc.

+You can publish a data NFT initially with no ERC20 datatoken contracts.
+This means you simply aren’t ready to grant access to your data asset yet (sub-license it).
+Then, you can publish one or more ERC20 datatoken contracts against the data NFT.
+One datatoken contract might grant consume rights for 1 day, another for 1 week, etc. Each different datatoken contract is for different license terms.

+Ocean provides convenient methods to list ERC20 datatokens for sale, with fixed-price (atomic swap), or for free.
+Like any ERC20 token, datatokens may be listed in many decentralised exchanges (DEXes), centralised exchanges (CEXes), over-the-counter, or otherwise.

 ### High-Level Behavior